 - Physical Barriers: Physical barriers include obstacles such as poor weather conditions, noisy working environment, ill physical health of employees, faulty equipment, environmental disasters, etc.

-- Linguistic Barriers: Language barriers are one of the most common communication barriers.
+- Linguistic Barriers: Language barriers are common communication obstacles.
 Sharing a common language makes communication easy and relatable.

 - Psychological Barriers: Some psychological barriers in communication may include opposing viewpoints among individuals, speech disorders, phobias, depression, etc.

-- Emotional Barriers: An effective communicator must be mature and remain in control of their moods and emotions while communicating.
+- Emotional Barriers: An effective communicator must be mature and skilled at managing emotional barriers in communication, remaining in control of their moods and emotions while engaging with others.

 Frequently Asked Questions

 Q1.
 What are the elements of communication?